JanMalch/ngx-material-table-mediator/README.md

 - `ngOnInit(): void` → This function initialises the page reset and the fetch function.
 - `trackByFn(index: number, item: O): any` → An optional function passed into the MatTable that defines how to track the items.

-Since `MatPaginator` and `MatSort` are optional the mediator has a few getter properties, that ensure safe access:
+Since `MatPaginator` and `MatSort` are optional, the mediator has a few getter properties that ensure safe access:

 `sortChange$`, `sortActive`, `sortDirection`, `page$`, `pageIndex`, `pageSize`

+>You can find an example of a custom Mediator class [here](https://github.com/JanMalch/ngx-material-table-mediator/blob/master/src/app/git-hub/git-hub.custom-mediator.component.ts).